 It's not just for his dominance on the battlefield that Alfred – alone of all the English monarchs – is called 'the Great'.
 Alfred is also renowned for his peace efforts, legal improvements, support for learning, and military reorganisation, as well as his reputation for piety and fairness.
 He also instituted a program of coinage reform so its fitting that this anniversary should be celebrated on a new collection of commemorative coins from The Royal Mint.

 The Alfred Jewel

-Bergdahl based his design on the renown Alfred Jewel, the star of the Ashmolean Museum’s collection.
-Found in a field in Somerset in 1693, the jewel is the masterpiece of early medieval goldsmithing, crafted around a vividly coloured piece of enamel work.
-It is thought that the treasure was originally the handle of a pointer stick, used for following words when reading a book.
+Berghdahl based his Alfred the Great design on the renown Alfred Jewel.
+Found in a field in Somerset, the jewel, now in the Ashmolean Museum is a masterpiece of early medieval goldsmithing, crafted around a vividly coloured piece of enamel work which is thought to show an image of Christ.

 Limited Edition Presentation

 We've seen great demand for Royal Mint commemorative five-pound coins, particularly these gold proof editions.
-Between the masterfully rendered design and the unusual choice of subject in Alfred the Great – well known among coin collectors – we predict that this one will get snapped up quickly.
+Between the masterfully rendered design and the unusual choice of subject in Alfred the Great we predict that this one will get snapped up quickly.

 We are always proud to show off our previous customers experiences with you and what they thought of our purchasing through with Britannia Coins.